ionut-t/perp/README.md

 - **Run queries**: run queries and view results.
 - **LLM integration**:
   - Use `/ask` to translate natural language to SQL.
+  - Use `/explain` to explain a SQL query.
+  - Use `/optimise` to optimise a SQL query.
+  - Use `/fix` to fix a SQL query.
   - Use `/add` to add tables to the LLM context.
   - Use `/remove` to remove tables from the LLM context.
   - Enable/disable database schema in LLM queries.